RavensbourneWebMedia/UX-design/sessions/session-03.md

 One person conducts the interview, the other takes notes.
 Swap roles as you please.

+After the interviews, consider:

+* What were the most successful questions?
+Why did they work?
+* How could you rephrase the less successful ones to get better answers?
+* Have you thought of follow-up questions?

+Armed with a revised script, go and interview another pair of people.

 # Assignment for the next session